 In Lowestoft UK, Jack Malik is a frustrated musician whose musical career is going nowhere despite the faith that his friend/manager Ellie Appleton has in him.
 However, on the night Jack decides to give up, the whole world is momentarily hit with a massive blackout during which Jack is hit by a bus.
 Upon regaining consciousness, Jack learns to his astonishment that he is apparently now the only one who knows the music of the Beatles.
-Realizing this improbable opportunity, Jack begins playing the music of the greatest of the rock bands, claiming it as his own.
+Realizing this improbable opportunity, Jack begins playing the music of one of the world's greatest rock bands, being forced to claim it as his own.
 It pays off quickly and Jack becomes a worldwide musical sensation.
 However, Jack finds himself drifting away from Ellie, only realizing his love for her when she has become intimidated by his success, which depends on a blatant plagiarization that no one could find out.
 Now, Jack must make a fundamental moral decision about his music to satisfy his conscience as he decides what he truly needs.Written by

 [...]
 See more »

 During the closing credits, massive, colored words pan horizontally across the screen in connection with the department that is currently scrolling up the screen.
 For example: EDITING, COLOUR, MUSIC, L.A., MOSCOW (for the L.A. and Moscow units), 2ND UNIT, etc. See more »

 9 of 12 people found this review helpful.

 Was this review helpful to you?